-During the summer sessions, graduate assistants employed 25% time may enroll for a maximum of six semester hours during a fiveweek session or nine hours during the eight-week session; those employed 50% time may enroll for a maximum of five hours during a five-week session or seven hours during the eight-week session; and those employed 100% time may enroll for a maximum of three hours during a five-week session or four hours during the eight-week session.
+During the summer sessions, graduate assistants employed 25% time may enroll for a maximum of six semester hours during a five-week session or nine hours during the eight-week session; those employed 50% time may enroll for a maximum of five hours during a five-week session or seven hours during the eight-week session; and those employed 100% time may enroll for a maximum of three hours during a five-week session or four hours during the eight-week session.

-All graduate students using university facilities or faculty time, must be registered for a minimum of one hour of credit, not audit, that appears on the program of study or is an appropriate graduate-level course.
+All graduate students doing research, working on theses, taking comprehensive examinations, or using university facilities or faculty time must be registered for a minimum of one semester hour of credit (not audit) that appears on the program of study or is an appropriate graduate-level course, such as 595 or 695 Continuing Registration.

 Summer course loads.
-The maximum load for each five-week session is seven semester hours and nine semester hours for an eightweek session.
+The maximum load for each five-week session is seven semester hours and nine semester hours for an eight-week session.
 The student registering for any combination of sessions may not exceed a total of 14 semester hours.